 Though resale platforms such as Stadium Goods and StockX will, on occasion, offer great value kicks and streetwear for less than what they first retailed for, more often than not these shopping destinations are teeming with added value pieces.
-Among its YEEZYs and OFF-WHITE x Nike kicks that come at a considerable price premium, you'll also stumble on some rare collectible items with ridiculous price hikes.
+Among its coveted Nike kicks that come at a considerable price premium, you'll also stumble on some rare collectible items with ridiculous price hikes.

-Scroll on to peep all the baller items currently being resold, from hard-to-find sneakers such as Nike's Air MAG "Back To The Future" to artful collectibles including Takashi Murakami’s Mr. Dob toy.
+Scroll on to peep all the baller items currently being resold, from hard-to-find sneakers such as Nike's Air MAG "Back to the Future" to artful collectibles including Medicom Toy's Be@rbrick made of layered wood.

 Please note that prices are subject to change due to resale hikes and fluctuations, so prices might not be 100 percent accurate at the time of reading.

 Nike Air YEEZY 2 SP “Red October” — $6,999

 Released in 2014, Kanye West’s “Red October” Nike Air YEEZY 2s marked the end of his partnership with Nike.
 Available in an eye-catching red colorway, the sneakers originally retailed at $245 and sold out in just a few minutes.
 Still among some of the most hyped kicks on the market, they’re currently going for almost 30x their MSRP.

 Supreme x Meissen Porcelain Cupid Figurine — $8,400